 There are many tournaments and other events held around the UK.
 Often these are run by clubs and are coordinated by us.
 We run the national British Go Championship, Pair Go Championship, Junior events such as the UK Go Challenge and some other tournaments.
-In addition there are team events, teaching events and activities, and promotional events.
-Sometimes the UK hosts top events such as a European Go Championship or a game in a professional title match.
+In addition there are team tournaments, teaching events and associated activities, and promotional events.
+Sometimes we host top events such as a European Go Championship or a game in a professional title match.

 There are more than 30 open tournaments each year in the UK.
 They have different formats, styles and locations.
-Date and tournament information is published on our Tournament Calendar.
-We also have a list of all our current tournaments.
+Date and tournament information is published on our Events Calendar.
+We also publish here a list of all our current tournaments.

 If you're thinking of entering your very first face-to-face tournament then we have some advice for you.

-As well as the individual events there are some team events held.
-Often an individual tournament will award a prize for the team or club with the best results.
+As well as the individual tournaments some team events are also held; sometimes an individual tournament will award a prize for the team or club with the best results.
 We have a list of team and Grand Prix winners.

 We organise an annual multi-stage British Championship.
-This ends with a best of three or five games title match between the top two players.
-It is usually broadcast live online, often with pro commentary.
+This ends with a best of three or five games title match between the top two players that is usually broadcast live online, often with professional commentary.

 We award trophies for this and several other Championships including the British Open, British Lightning, British Small Board, British Pair Go, British Pair Go Handicap, British Open Team, Online League and Stacey Grand Prix.

 Pair Go is the mixed doubles of the Go world.
-An annual championship is held every year; it is a very unique and social event held within the spirit of Pair Go.
+We hold an annual championship every year; a unique and highly social event held within the spirit of Pair Go.

-From time to time we get professional player visits the UK.
+From time to time we get Oriental professional players visiting the UK.
 They perform teaching at a tournament or at a variety of clubs.
-In addition there is an online teaching presence by various pros.
-Sometimes professionals visit as part of a top pro title game.
+Sometimes these visits are part of a top professional title game.
+In addition there is an online teaching presence by various professionals.

 The 1st World Mind Sports Games were held in Beijing, China from 3rd to 18th October 2008.
 The event was instigated by the International Mind Sports Association (IMSA) and received great support from the Chinese government and sports bodies.
 We sent a team of 18 players to take part.